hxr413/NC-News-API/README.md

 ### [The hosted version](https://nc-news-api-8tl9.onrender.com/)

 ### Description
-This project was developed as part of the Northcoders Software Development Bootcamp course, covering various aspects of backend development, such as creating a server, building RESTful APIs, implementing MVC architecture, retrieving data from database, writing integration tests, handling errors, and deploying to the cloud.
+This project was developed as part of the Northcoders Software Development Bootcamp course, with a Test Driven Development(TDD) approach.
+It covers various aspects of backend development, such as creating a server, building RESTful APIs, evaluating endpoints for CRUD operations, implementing MVC architecture, retrieving data from an SQL database, writing integration tests, handling errors, and deploying to the cloud.

 ### Technology & versions used for developemnt
 - Node.js: v20.2.0